RowanGray472/cruddy-website/README.md

 APP_FOLDER=/home/app/web
 ```

+change to env dev container in a sec
-Finally you need to make a .env.dev.
+Finally you need to make a .env.d

 ```
 FLASK_APP=project/__init__.py